seyunk/seyunResearch/_pages/about.md

 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom of the page
 ---

  Hi!
 I'm a (rising) third year Ph.D. student in  <a href="https://www.hcii.cmu.edu/academics/phd-hci" rel="external nofollow noopener" target="_blank">HCII</a> at Carnegie Mellon University advised by <a href="https://www.hcii.cmu.edu/people/motahhare-eslami" rel="external nofollow noopener" target="_blank">Motahhare Eslami</a> and <a href="https://haiyizhu.com/" rel="external nofollow noopener" target="_blank"> Haiyi Zhu</a>.
   My research goal is to understand how to operationalize values such as equity and fairness in data-driven technologies and artificial intelligence.
   My current project involves understanding what embedding fairness means in technology and surfacing different perceptions from various stakeholders.

   Previously, I received my  <a href="https://www.cs.cornell.edu/ms" rel="external nofollow noopener" target="_blank"> Master of Science (M.S.) in Computer Science </a> at Cornell University.
 I was advised by [Malte Jung](https://mjung.infosci.cornell.edu/) and  <a href="https://infosci.cornell.edu/content/fussell" rel="external nofollow noopener" target="_blank"> Susan Fussell </a>.